vseryakov/backendjs/README.md

   parameters.

   *Note: secret and login can be anything, the backend does not require any specific formats and does not process the contents of the login/sectet fields.
 In the
-  Web client if Backendjs.scramble is set to 1 then the secret is replaced by HMAC value derived from the login and sent to the server, no actual login/secret are ever saved, only used in the login form*.
-If scramble is set to 2, then both lign and secret are scrambled.
+  Web client if Backendjs.scramble is set to 1 then the secret is replaced by the HMAC value derived from the login and sent to the server, no actual login/secret are ever saved, only used in the login form*.

   Example: